 Which is more important to teach, grammar or vocabulary?

 Traditionally, grammar is taught first; it has primacy over vocabulary.
 Vocabulary items were just vehicles to explain grammatical structures.
-In other words this kind of teaching gives primacy to form and uses lexical items simply as a way to give examples of the structures taught previously.
+In other words, this kind of teaching gives primacy to form and uses lexical items simply as a way to give examples of the structures taught previously.
 That’s why, in most traditional textbooks, grammar comes first and it is only later that reading and vocabulary are introduced.

-Recently, however, meaning has become of paramount importance in language teaching (or shall I say learning) process.
+Recently, however, meaning has become of paramount importance in the language teaching (or shall I say learning) process.
 As Widdowson, H. G. (1990: p.
 95) points out:

 Teaching which gives primacy to form and uses words simply as a means of exemplification actually denies the nature of grammar as a construct for the mediation of meaning.
 I would suggest that the more natural and more effective approach would be to reverse this traditional pedagogic dependency, begin with lexical items and show how they need to be grammatically modified to be communicatively effective.